Tempo logotype

 2. Timeline

 A CapEx expenditure incurs an upfront payment, usually from a fund dedicated to PP&E purchases.
-OpEx are expenses incurred regularly, so you’ll generally pay them weekly, monthly, or annually.
+OpEx items recur, so you'll generally pay them weekly, monthly, or annually.

 3. Approval

-Because of their impact and the high initial disbursement, companies consider CapEx projects a high-stake decision they can’t reverse.
-Before committing, CapEx planning requires a rigorous round of business case development, research, and analysis before undergoing multiple levels of individual and panel approvals.
+Because of their size and the high initial disbursement, companies treat CapEx projects as high-stakes decisions they can't reverse.
+Before committing, CapEx planning requires rigorous business case development, research, and analysis, plus multiple levels of individual and panel approvals.

-And since companies recognize OpEx spending as a business necessity, affecting only the short-term, they rarely undergo an approval process.
-Generally, managers review operating expenses at year-end to forecast the next year’s budget and identify any spending outside the historical norm.
+OpEx spending is a recognized business necessity affecting only the short term, so it rarely needs the same approval gauntlet.
+Managers usually review operating expenses at year-end to forecast next year's budget and flag any spending outside the historical norm.

 4. Control

 Companies typically purchase a CapEx asset outright, so teams control its operation and maintenance.
-This allows them to customize the equipment to suit their needs, and if there’s a team dedicated to upkeep, the company can reduce the operating cost by not contracting out to a third party.
-If the company leases a piece of technology or property as an OpEx expense, it doesn’t have that kind of control but won’t need to concern itself with service and support.
+That ownership lets them customize equipment to suit their needs, and if there's an in-house team handling upkeep, the company can reduce the operating cost by not contracting out to a third party.
+If a company leases technology or property as an OpEx expense, it gives up that control but also avoids the service and support burden.

 5. Accounting

-How the accounting department handles capital and operating expenses is the biggest difference between the two.
-CapEx projects aren’t tax deductible and, therefore, are included in the company’s cash flow statement for the period the team expensed the cost.
+How accounting handles capital versus operating expenses is the biggest difference between the two.
+CapEx projects aren't tax deductible in the year spent and are included in the company's cash flow statement for the period the team expensed the cost.

-If the newly acquired asset is tangible (like a new piece of equipment), over time, its value depreciates.
+If the newly acquired asset is tangible (like a new piece of equipment), its value depreciates over time.
 The company can claim the depreciated value after a waiting period as a tax deduction.
-And if the asset is intangible (like a patent or license), the cost is amortized over the asset’s economic life cycle.
-Amortization is deductible, reducing the company’s overall tax liability.
+If the asset is intangible (like a patent or license), the cost is amortized over the asset's economic life cycle.
+Amortization is deductible, reducing the company's overall tax liability.

-Accounting strictly tracks asset purchase and depreciation, providing stakeholders and investors with a clear picture of the organization’s financial well-being.
-And they deduct OpEx items during the period incurred, with teams expensing these items and including them in their income statement.
+Accounting strictly tracks asset purchase and depreciation, giving stakeholders and investors a clear picture of the organization's financial well-being.
+OpEx items get deducted during the period incurred, with teams expensing these items and including them on the income statement.

 6. Budgeting